Skip to main content

 Prerequisites

 • A D3 API key from the dashboard (sign in → Account → generate API key).
-This is the same key used for Authorization: Bearer on /api/v1.
+Same key as for Authorization: Bearer on /api/v1.

-Authentication: send the raw API key in the MCP HTTP Authorization header:
+Send the API key on every MCP request in the Authorization header:

 The server validates this key the same way as REST requests (see Authentication).